Press "Enter" to skip to content

 Over time, country music had developed a more homogeneous sound with themes rooted in values different from those of the settlers that they came from.
 Fans of the genre put together a community of people who shared similar backgrounds, rural lifestyles, traditional values, and patriotism.
 This community has not stayed as in tune with one another as they were in the genre’s early days.
 With certain artists and fans branching out into other genres and less family-friendly themes like honky tonk and outlaw country, others resisted the change and continue to this day.

-Gatekeeping and Political Affiliations
+Gatekeeping and political affiliations

 While country music is often thought of as conservative, there is a long history of progressive artists and themes.
 Lyrics about prison reform, women taking revenge on abusive men, and difficult times and the society that is to blame for them, have been hallmarks of the industry.
 Songs with these elements have been extremely successful and culturally significant.
 Johnny Cash’s San Quentin, and Goodbye Earl from The Chicks are just a few examples.
 Newer additions to the industry, like Kacy Musgraves’ Follow Your Arrow, show a strong pro-LGBTQ+ message.